 - a reaction to general anesthesia

-- blood clots that could travel to your pelvis, legs, or lungs
+- a blood clot that could travel to your pelvis, legs, or lungs

 - a blood clot that could enter your heart or brain